 As motioned earlier, for gross value added series of service sectors we obtain our estimates from NAS.
 However, prior to 2011-12 National Accounts do not provide any estimates of gross output of service sectors and hence we rely on Input output transaction tables which are available at an interval of 5 years or so.
 This necessitates interpolation and assumption of constant shares for measuring output of services sectors.
-The Input Output Transaction Tables for Benchmark years of 1978-79, 1983-84, 1989-90, 1993-94, 1998-99, 2003-04, 2007-08 and 2013-14 (prepared by National Council of Applied Economic Research5 (NCAER))are used to derive gross output series for service sectors.
+The Input Output Transaction Tables for Benchmark years of 1978-79, 1983-84, 1989-90, 1993-94, 1998-99, 2003-04 and 2007-08 are used to derive gross output series for service sectors.

-The construction of the gross output series from 1980 to 2015 at current and constant prices involves the following steps:
+The construction of the gross output series from 1980 to 2017 at current and constant prices involves the following steps: